Atkins Clock Company of Bristol and later Forestville, Connecticut.

 This firm was established in 1859 to succeed the Atkins Clock Manufacturing Company, which went bankrupt in June of 1858.
 In 1859, 12 employees made approximately 4000 clocks.

 Merritt W. Atkins was born in 1804 and died in 1873 at the age of 69.
-He worked in both Bristol and later Forestville, Connecticut.
+He worked in Bristol and later Forestville, Connecticut.
 He was a manufacturer of brass movement clocks and was involved in several firms.
-Most notable would be the firm of Atkins and Porter.
-His firm M. W. Atkins spanned the years 1840-1857.
+Most notable was the firm of Atkins and Porter.
+His firm, M. W. Atkins, spanned the years 1840-1857.

-For additional information regarding the Atkins firms, please see The Clocks of Irenus Atkins written by Phil Gregory & Robert King.
+For additional information regarding the Atkins firms, please see Phil Gregory and Robert King's The Clocks of Irenus Atkins.

 Clocks From This Maker